 In my mind I thought if clients were not happy with my company, it meant there was something wrong with me.
 I never questioned whether this thought was a fact.

-I knew the reason I wasn’t growing faster was because I was stuck doing the actual work of the business (logging billable hours and managing the team), instead of working on the business (strategy, systems, marketing).
-The reason most of us do this is because we know how to do the work of the business and we’re good at it.
-It’s one of the reasons we wanted our own company in the first place – to have the freedom to “do it our way”.
+I knew the reason I wasn’t growing faster was that I was stuck doing the actual work of the business (logging billable hours and managing the team) instead of working on the business (strategy, systems, marketing).
+The reason most of us do this is because we know how to do the work of the business, and we’re good at it.
+It’s one of the reasons we wanted our own company in the first place – to have the freedom to “do it our way.”

 Our brains get a little dopamine rush when we complete a task that we know how to do, which is why we keep wanting to do those things.